This article has been updated from a previous version.

 9. Private parking insurance discount

-How to get this car insurance discount: Because insurance is all about risk, it matters where your car is parked at the end of every day.
+How to get this car insurance discount: Because insurance is all about risk, it matters where you park your car at the end of every day.

 In big cities, sometimes all that’s available is street parking.
-In smaller cities or towns and rural areas, you may have access to a laneway or even a garage.
-An insurance company would look at the risk that comes with keeping your vehicle parked on the street (damage, theft) versus in a laneway or garage, and assess your premiums accordingly.
+In smaller cities, towns, or rural areas, you may have access to a laneway or even a garage.
+An insurance company would look at the risk that comes with keeping your vehicle parked on the street — such as damage or theft — versus in a laneway or garage and assess your premium accordingly.
 If you have access to private parking, you might get a discount.

 10. Senior car insurance discount

-How to get this car insurance discount: If you’re retired and live in Ontario, you might be able to secure a 5% to 15% discount on your auto insurance premium for your accident benefits coverage.
+How to get this car insurance discount: If you’re retired, you might be able to secure a 5% to 15% auto insurance discount in Ontario for your accident benefits coverage.

 11. Multi-vehicle insurance discount

-How to get this car insurance discount: Similar to the way bundling multiple policies under one insurance company gets you a discount, insuring multiple vehicles under the same policy can also get you a discount of anywhere from 5% to 15% off your premiums.
+How to get this car insurance discount: Similar to how you save with combined car and home insurance, insuring multiple vehicles under the same policy can also get you a discount of anywhere from 5% to 15% off your premium.